Jmuhleman/pw_CLD/pw4/CLD_Labo04_Butty_Muhlemann.md

 >3.
 Compare the response times shown by the test tool and the App Engine console.
 Explain the difference.

+We got 20s for the second burst with the dswrite controller.

 >4.
 How much resources have you used running these tests?
 From the Quota Details view of the console >determine the non-zero resource quotas (Daily quota different from 0%).
 Explain each with a sentence. >To get a sense of everything that is measured click on Show resources not in use.